 Raza accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.

-The Directories say Raza is “simply a genius”; “the leading claimant immigration QC”; “the smartest person doing immigration and asylum law”; “a fighter, who is really intelligent and knows his stuff backwards”; “fantastic”; “amazing to watch”; with “outstanding intellect” and “a uniquely brilliant legal mind” who “controls arguments in the courtroom” where “the Courts love him.”
+The Directories say Raza is “simply a genius”; “a world class public law practitioner”; “the leading claimant immigration QC”; “an absolute star of the Bar”; “the smartest person doing immigration and asylum law”; “a fighter, who is really intelligent and knows his stuff backwards”; “fantastic”; “amazing to watch”; with “outstanding intellect” and “a uniquely brilliant legal mind” who “controls arguments in the courtroom” where “the Courts love him.”
 The Supreme Court referred to him as “expert and experienced” (Kambadzi), and to his submissions as “excellent”, “enticing” and “attractive” (BA (Nigeria)).
 The Directories consistently rank him as star individual amongst immigration QCs as well as in band 1 for civil liberties QCs.